TheDuccinator/ffcombine/README.md

 ffmpeg (It will not work if it's not in the same directory as ffcombine)

 #  Contribution
-Feel free to add stuff to this program to make it more useful.
+Feel free to add stuff to this program to make it more useful and improve it in some way.

 #  Note
 I'n not guaranteeing that this program will work correctly.